 |Physical Goods||Candles, T-shirts, mugs, mailed coloring pages||Taxable in all states in which Patreon is collecting, unless the item is a one-time thank you gift|

-Patreon collects, files and remits sales tax (also known as VAT in many countries).
-We continue to monitor rules that govern the sale of online content and creation to ensure sales and pledges made through Patreon comply with local tax laws.
+Patreon continues to monitor laws governing the sale of online content and creation and will continue to update our platform to ensure sales and pledges made through Patreon comply with local tax laws.

 |Country||What sales tax is called||Tax Rate|

-* To comply with local laws, there are some countries or regions where we do not charge VAT/GST to patrons who are supporting a creator located in the same country as them.
+** To comply with local laws, there are some countries or regions where we do not charge VAT/GST to patrons who are supporting a creator located in the same country as them.
 However, if those patrons support creators in other countries, they may still be charged VAT/GST on those pledges if the benefits they receive are taxable in their country.
-Affected regions: Belarus, Quebec, Australia.
+Such regions where we do not apply VAT on pledges made intra-jurisdictionally include: Belarus, Quebec, and Australia.
 For more details about this, please refer to this section: Sales Tax FAQs for Australian creators and patrons

 United States – state breakdown